 How can I help?

 If the bat is on the ground, on an outside wall, or in exposed area where it may be vulerable, it should be contained in a box (see the instructions below) and you should call the Bat Helpline 0845 1300 228 for further advice.
 We have details for over 250 Bat Carers operating throughout the UK, and can put you in touch with someone nearby who can help.
-The Helpline is open evenings, weekends and bankholidays between May and September when bats are most active, thanks to our hard working volunteers.
+The Helpline is open between 9am and 5.30pm Monday to Friday.

 You should avoid handling the bat, but if it is necessary WEAR GLOVES due to the small risk of a rabies type virus.